Dissolved air flotation: Process description

 The feed water to the DAF float tank is often (but not always) dosed with a coagulant (such as ferric chloride or aluminum sulfate) to coagulate the colloidal particles and/or a flocculant to conglomerate the particles into bigger clusters.

 A portion of the clarified effluent water leaving the DAF tank is pumped into a small pressure vessel (called the air drum) into which compressed air is also introduced.
 This results in saturating the pressurized effluent water with air.
 The air-saturated water stream is recycled to the front of the float tank and flows through a pressure reduction valve just as it enters the front of the float tank, which results in the air being released in the form of tiny bubbles.
 Bubbles form at nucleation sites on the surface of the suspended particles, adhering to the particles.
 As more bubbles form, the lift from the bubbles eventually overcomes the force of gravity.
 This causes the suspended matter to float to the surface where it forms a froth layer which is then removed by a skimmer.
 The froth-free water exits the float tank as the clarified effluent from the DAF unit.

 Some DAF unit designs utilize parallel plate packing material (e.g. lamellas) to provide more separation surface and therefore to enhance the separation efficiency of the unit.

 DAF systems can be categorized as circular (more efficient) and rectangular (more residence time).
 The former type requires just 3 minutes.
 The rectangular type requires 20 to 30 minutes.
 One of the bigger advantages of the circular type is its spiral scoop.

 Drinking water treatment

 Drinking water supplies that are particularly vulnerable to unicellular algal blooms, and supplies with low turbidity and high colour often employ DAF.
-After coagulation and flocculation processes, water flows to DAF tanks where air diffusers on the tank bottom create fine bubbles that attach to floc resulting in a floating mass of concentrated floc.
+In such designs, following the coagulation and flocculation processes, water flows to DAF tanks where air diffusers on the tank bottom create fine bubbles that attach to floc, resulting in a floating mass of concentrated floc.
 The floating floc blanket is removed from the surface and clarified water is withdrawn from the bottom of the DAF tank.